Xinjiang Production and Construction Corps

-In its history, the XPCC has built farms, towns, and cities, provided land and employment to disbanded military units, and re-settled Han migrants from other parts of China in what has been called a campaign of assimilation.
-It operates prisons and publicly traded companies.
+The XPCC was established in 1954 under the orders of Chinese leader Mao Zedong, and developed sparsely populated areas in its early decades, taking the model of the traditional tuntian system of setting military units in frontier areas.
+The XPCC was severely damaged during the Cultural Revolution, and was outright abolished in 1975, before being re-established in 1981, partly due to the Soviet–Afghan War.
+It re-established its economic dominance over Xinjiang afterwards, also being responsible for maintenance against the "three evils" (separatism, religious extremism, and terrorism).
+In its history, the XPCC has built farms, towns, and cities, provided land and employment to disbanded military units, and re-settled Han migrants from other parts of China in what has been called a campaign of assimilation and Sinicization of the local Uyghur population.

-Function

-The XPCC has administrative authority over medium-sized cities, settlements and farms in Xinjiang.
-It provides services such as healthcare, policing, judiciary, and education.
-Nominally subject to the XUAR, its internal affairs, including city and reclaimed land administration, are separate from that of the Autonomous Region and under direct control of the central government.
-The XPCC has been described to operate as a "state within a state."
+The XPCC is under both the Central People's Government and the Xinjiang Uygur Autonomous Regional People's Government. headed by the Party Secretary of Xinjiang, while XPCC's own party secretary typically concurrently serves as its political commissar and acts as its highest day-to-day authority, and is considered to be the second most-powerful person in Xinjiang after the Party Secretary.
+The XPCC operates cities, where it provides prisons, healthcare, policing, judiciary, and education, and has stakes in numerous publicly traded companies.
+It is extensively involved in economic, political and military affairs of Xinjiang, being called a "state in a state".

 History

 The XPCC draws from the traditional Chinese tuntian system, a policy of settling military units in frontier areas so that they become self-sufficient in food, and similar policies in the Tang and Qing dynasties.
 Construction corps were set up for sparsely populated frontier regions, including Heilongjiang, Inner Mongolia, and Xinjiang.

 After the Chinese Communist Party took control of Xinjiang in 1949, People's Liberation Army (PLA) forces deployed into Xinjiang were commanded to start production in the area.
 In 1953, PLA there were separated into National Defense and Production Divisions.
 XPCC was formed from soldiers from First Field Army, Kuomintang, and from the local Ili National Army.